 — SiriusXM NBA Radio (@SiriusXMNBA) January 28, 2026

-So when a network promises to involve him, there is a certain expectation.
+So when a network promises to involve him, there is a certain level of expectation.
 Chuck isn’t wrong on that.
-And seeing how he’s been utilized thus far speaks two truths.
-That NBC probably paid him a TON of money for very little, and that even if there is something more than just the one interview, it will be minutely more.
+And seeing how Jordan has been utilized so far reveals two truths.

 If Jordan is just an occasional voice, say that.
 If he’s going to be part of the fabric of the coverage, show it.
 Otherwise, all NBC has done is remind people that even the greatest name in basketball can’t cover up a rollout that feels half-baked.